 I’ve been reflecting on that time these days.
 Along with how my mother managed as a single-mother (during my early years) and an immigrant who didn’t speak English well enough to land a job in her trade (Technical Drafting).
 I think about the fun we had together, but also the food lines we sometimes waited in, and the way people treated her as my nanny, not my mother.
 The universe has a sense of humour and I was born with my Canadian father’s blue-eyed blond-hair features vs my mother’s Mexican-Spanish features.
-And, since my biological father was not part of the picture until I found him in my 20's, we were an atypical mother-daughter combo that didn’t always fit in.
+And, since my biological father was never part of the picture until I tracked him down in my 20’s (that’s a whole other story!), we were an atypical mother-daughter combo that didn’t always fit in.

 When I first met my co-founder, Jayesh, we talked about all the regular getting-to-know-you stuff.
 High-level introductions to the layers and layers we held under the surface.
 What struck us both was the thread that tied us back to both our mother’s sacrifices and a generous and caring community.
 These were themes in both our lives and the more we talked about it, the more we realized how this was not only a theme but a legacy.
 Something to take forward and weave into the fabric of the brand we are trying to build.